For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 - Customer timeline: Every interaction (email, chat, SMS, social, calls) shows up in a single timeline.
 If a customer contacted you three times in a month, agents see all three conversations together.

-- Customer-facing AI agents (no-code): Teams can build AI agents that answer common questions and hand off to humans when needed.
+- Customer-facing AI agents (no-code): Teams can build AI agents that answer routine, straightforward questions and hand off to humans when needed.

 - Ecommerce integrations: Kustomer integrates with Shopify and Magento to show order data directly inside the customer timeline.